 Even better news, your path to CEO Teacher® success doesn’t have to be as long and windy as mine was because you’ve got me to guide you, and today I’m giving you something I wish I would’ve had when I was just starting out: a simple, straightforward plan for becoming a TPT seller and making a bigger impact and income — I’m so excited to see the incredible places these steps will take you!

-Get a breakdown of exactly what it takes to go from pipedream to profit and become a CEO Teacher® using skills and resources you already have (even if you have no idea where to start, zero tech skills, and a serious allergy to marketing yourself) with Start or Expand Your Online Teacher Business in 2021!
+Get a breakdown of exactly what it takes to go from pipedream to profit and become a CEO Teacher® using skills and resources you already have (even if you have no idea where to start, zero tech skills, and a serious allergy to marketing yourself) with Start or Expand Your Online Teacher Business!

 You have to really recognize that and own your unique ability to improve the lives of teachers, students, and parents across the world.
 Yes, world — I said it!
 That’s how amazing you are.
 Push yourself to dream bigger and see that your dreams aren’t dreams, they are real possibilities.
 You can make them happen.
 You’re the one driving this school bus after all.